PSYCHOLOGY DISSERTATION - 2023/4

 |Project (Group/Individual/Dissertation)||EITHER A QUANTITATIVE RESEARCH REPORT OF 18 PAGES OR A QUALITATIVE/MIXED METHODS RESEARCH REPORT OF 22 PAGES||100|

-- Application of advanced statistics and/or qualitative analysis
+- Application of digital technology to conduct participant recruitment,data collection, and quantitative and/or qualitative analysis

 Thus, the summative assessment for this module consists of: